eclipse-theia/theia-website/src/docs/user_ai.md

 5. **Reviewing Test Results:** Once testing is complete, the App Tester provides detailed test results describing what it found, including issues and discrepancies.
 6. **Integrating with Code Fixing:** The detailed test results can be fed back to a coding agent (like "Theia Coder") to help automatically fix detected issues, creating a seamless workflow from testing to bug resolution.

-**Installation Notes:**
+**AppTester Modes:**

+The App Tester offers two mode variants that use different underlying technologies for browser interaction:

-* If you use the App Tester for the first time and the Playwright MCP server is not yet installed, the agent will help you install it!
+- **Default Mode (Playwright)**: Uses the Playwright MCP server for browser automation.
+If you use the App Tester for the first time and the Playwright MCP server is not yet installed, the agent will help you install it.
+- **Next Mode (DevTools)**: Uses the DevTools MCP server instead of Playwright for testing interactions.
+This variant provides more robust and flexible testing capabilities directly within the IDE environment.

+To switch to the "Next" variant, use the mode selector in the chat input area or change the prompt variant to `app-tester-system-next` in the [AI Configuration view](#ai-configuration).
+We recommend trying the new AppTester mode and providing feedback to help us improve it further.

+**Automated Testing with the `/test-with-app-tester` Command:**

+The `/test-with-app-tester` slash command enables an automated implement-and-test workflow when using Theia Coder in Agent Mode.
+After implementing your requested changes, Coder automatically delegates to the AppTester to verify the implementation.
+If tests don't pass, the agents can iterate to fix issues—creating a complete automated development loop.

+To use this workflow:
+1. Make sure Coder is in Agent Mode (see [Theia Coder Modes](/docs/theia_coder/#theia-coder-modes-edit-mode-and-agent-mode))
+2. Include the slash command in your request, for example:
+   > @Coder Add a reset button to my calculator app /test-with-app-tester
+3. Coder will implement the changes and then automatically invoke AppTester to verify the implementation
+4. If issues are found, Coder will attempt to fix them and re-test until the implementation passes

 The following video shows the AppTester agent in action: